 5. Tour a Rum Distillery

-While Chang beer is great and all, once in a while you’ve just got to drink something different in Thailand.
+While Chang beer is great and all, once in a while it’s nice to drink something different in Thailand.
 That’s where a trip to the Chalong Bay Rum Distillery comes in.
-Distilled from 100% pure sugarcane, this tasty white rum is just what you need when you get sick of watered-down beer.
+Distilled from 100% pure sugarcane, this tasty white rum is just what you need when you get sick of watered-down beer!

 6. Day Trip to Phang Nga Bay

 When travelling in Phuket, a day trip out to Phang Nga Bay is an absolute must.
 These stunning limestone cliffs that jut out of the sea are well worth the time and effort to reach.

 If they look familiar, that’s probably because you’ve seen them in the James Bond film “The Man With the Golden Gun.”
 Thanks to its starring role in the 007 film, one of the rock formations has even been dubbed James Bond Island.
 The bay also appeared in “Star Wars: Episode III” as the backdrop for the planet Kashyyyk.